indy-software-artisans/indy-software-artisans.github.com/when.md

 Show up a little earlier for Social Pizza&trade;

-A group typically goes out for beer afterwards
+A group typically goes out for beer afterwards.

 ##where